Prostate cancer usually develops slowly, so there may be no signs for many years.

 The blood test, called a prostate-specific antigen (PSA) test, measures the level of PSA and may help detect early prostate cancer.

-Men are not routinely offered PSA tests to screen for prostate cancer, as results can be unreliable.
+PSA tests are not routinely used to screen for prostate cancer, as results can be unreliable.

 Your PSA level can also be raised by other, non-cancerous conditions.

-Raised PSA levels also cannot tell a doctor whether a man has life-threatening prostate cancer or not.
+Raised PSA levels also cannot tell a doctor whether you have life-threatening prostate cancer or not.

 If you have a raised PSA level, you may be offered an MRI scan of the prostate to help doctors decide if you need further tests and treatment.